-The ball includes hologram from Ali Enterprises & LoA from Memorabilia Center.
+The ball includes hologram direct from Ali Enterprises & LoA from Memorabilia Center.

 Muhammad Ali once famously said that he was the best golfer in the world, he simply hadn’t played yet